Social media has changed our culture, how we get our news, and how we interact with friends.

 Make sure that if you spend time with others, even when you are not engaged in any activities, that your friends do not post pictures of you under your name or tag you in any posts.
 Insurance companies may discover posts from your friends showing you engaged in behaviors that could negatively affect your claim.

-Insurance Companies use Your Posts Against You
+Insurance Companies May Use Your Social Media Posts Against You

 Insurance companies will check your social media accounts when you file an injury claim.
 Social media accounts could provide insurance companies with a valuable source of evidence to refute your injury claim and minimize the value of your damages.